• Accessibility

 Monday

 Inspired by W.H.H.
 Murray's novel Adventures in the WildernessAdirondack Great Camps were designed to blend into their natural surroundings, offering rustic yet luxurious retreats for the Gilded Age elite.
 Today, they dot the northern landscape, offering windows into the wealth and charm of Adirondack Rustic.
 Many of these structures are still privately owned, but a few are open to the public through professional guided tours.
-Explore extravagant 19th-century luxury lodges and historic landmarks including Great Camp Sagamore (pictured), Raquette Lake, and The Adirondack Experience, The Museum on Blue Mountain Lake
+Explore extravagant 19th-century luxury lodges and historic landmarks including Great Camp Sagamore (pictured), Raquette Lake, and the Adirondack Experience, The Museum on Blue Mountain Lake

 Tuesday